spectrocloud/librarium/content/docs/12.5-vertex/60-system-management/50-reverse-proxy.md

 - [Helm](https://helm.sh/docs/intro/install/) is installed and available.

 - Access to the Palette VerteX Kubernetes cluster's kubeconfig file.
-You can download the Kubeconfig file from the Palette VerteX system console.
+You can download the kubeconfig file from the Palette VerteX system console.
 Navigate to **Enterprise System Migration**, select the Palette VerteX cluster, and click the **Download Kubeconfig** button for the cluster.

 - A domain name that you can use for the reverse proxy server.
 You will also need access to the DNS records for the domain so that you can create a CNAME DNS record for the reverse proxy server load balancer.